chiaolun/c4-arena/README.md

 }
 ```

 And so on.
-When a winner appears, the server sends:
+When a winner appears, the server sends a state update:

 To client1:
 ```
 {
-:type "end",
+:type "state",
 :winner 1
 :turn 0 :you 1
 :state [1,0,0,0,0,0,